-Grants available through non profit organizations listed below
+Grants available through other organizations (not OASN)

 Act Today awards grants of up to $5,000 with priority given to families with household incomes less than $100,000.
 Funding may be used for ABA, speech therapy, OT, meds and home safety devices.
 There are quarterly grant deadlines.

 The Adonis Autism Assistance Foundation has 3 different grant programs with online applications for FL residents in Lee Charlotte, Collier, Hendry or Glades counties.

 The Aid for Autistic Children Foundation has financial assistance and charitable grants of up to $150,000 in total debt relief per household.

 Click on “Opportunities” and then “Special Needs Scholarship” to get the Anchor of Hope scholarship application and instructions.
 The maximum grant for special needs children for various uses is $250 per family.